RenaGao/RenaGao.github.io/source/about/index.md

 ## Welcome to my blog!

-I’m Rena, a current MA student at the University of Melbourne, my major is Applied Linguistics.
-My reserach interest is Second Language Pragmatics (SLP), language testing and discourse analysis.
-I current live in Melbroune with my boyfriend and our cats.
+I’m Rena, a current PhD student at the University of Melbourne, my major is Computional Linguistics.
+My reserach interest is Natural Language Processing, language testing and conversation agent for ESL speakers.
+I current live in Melbroune with my two cats.

 On this e-portfolio website, you can have a look at my written pieces in Professional Literacies, and how I develop my thoughts.